ZEON (ZEON) Price Hits $0.0011

-ZEON (ZEON) traded up 1.3% against the dollar during the 24 hour period ending at 14:00 PM Eastern on November 23rd.
-In the last week, ZEON has traded up 1.3% against the dollar.
-One ZEON token can currently be purchased for $0.0011 or 0.00000003 BTC on popular cryptocurrency exchanges.
-ZEON has a market cap of $32.26 million and approximately $27,057.27 worth of ZEON was traded on exchanges in the last day.
+ZEON (ZEON) traded up 1.3% against the US dollar during the one day period ending at 14:00 PM ET on November 23rd.
+One ZEON token can now be bought for about $0.0011 or 0.00000003 BTC on popular exchanges.
+During the last seven days, ZEON has traded up 1.3% against the US dollar.
+ZEON has a total market capitalization of $32.26 million and $27,057.27 worth of ZEON was traded on exchanges in the last 24 hours.

 - KILT Protocol (KILT) traded up 1.5% against the dollar and now trades at $0.34 or 0.00000921 BTC.